 Instead of trying to use those extra images, consider utilizing white space constructively.
 Keeping a blank area around text makes it easier to see and actually draws more attention to it than random colors and images.

-5) Users Want Speed More Than Dancing Penguins
+5) Users Want Speed, More Than Dancing Penguins

-6) Consider ALL your users
+6) Consider ALL your user types

 While you are likely using a laptop or desktop computer to design your course, modern learners are probably using a wider range of devices to access it.
 They are taking your courses at different moments, in different orientations.
-If the content doesn't display flawlessly on all type of devices, and if it doesn’t read well, it will leave users confused.
-If your website on those devices, you’re losing a huge chunk of mobile users.
+If the content doesn't display flawlessly on all types of devices, and if it doesn’t read well, it will leave users confused.
+If your website is on those devices, you’re losing a huge chunk of mobile users.
 It’s time to embrace responsive design.
 This is why it is increasingly imperative to make sure your eLearning courses are responsive.

-7) Don't Skimp on Testing
+7) Don't Skimp on Testing!

 It’s very easy to get so excited about your newly designed course that you can’t wait to get it out and into the hands of your users.
 However, this can be a huge mistake.
 While you are the one who knows your design best, you are also the one most likely to miss problems because you are so used to them.

-Have someone who has not seen the project yet go through it to find errors like spelling mistakes, broken links and anything else that is distracting or unusable.
+Have someone who has not seen the project yet go through it to find errors like spelling mistakes, broken links, and anything else that is distracting or unusable.
 This person or persons are far more likely to catch these errors than you are.